ObelusFamily/Anythink-Market-e1jwz/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## local environment setup

+1. install docker
+2. go to root directory and open up terminal
+3. run docker-compose up

+-- it will create a container and it will start running on localhost